 And that pretty much wrapped up our day in the city; we hopped back on the subway up to Grand Central Station and then transferred to Metro North for the trip back to New Haven.

-But before we hopped on the train, my second-most-unbelievable ‘small world’ moment occurred.
+But just before we hopped on the train, my second most unbelievable ‘small world’ moment occurred.

 Well, this time I was the professor and one of my students was… well, the student.

-In a city of 8.5 million people, a student of mine – who was likewise not from New York City – just so happened to be descending the same set of stairs in Grand Central Station at the exact same time I was ascending them.
+In a city of 8.5 million people, a student of mine – who was likewise not from New York City – just so happened to be descending a set of stairs in Grand Central Station at the exact same time I was ascending them.